iarjunsk/2013-netbeans-desktop-chat-app/README.md

 # Online Chat Application in java Netbeans

- The app connects to remote database and enables us to chat with online people.
+ The app is created in java netbeans.
+It connects to remote database and enables us to chat with online people.
  This can be considered as a class 12 project.
 And this is clearly not the way, a real time chat app is implemented.
  But it will give you a basic overview of how we can implement chat with just MySQL and java.